 Memphis Grizzlies vs Houston Rockets Injury Report

-The Memphis Grizzlies are hosting the Houston Rockets in their second regular season matchup tonight.

-In their last encounter, the Rockets came away with the victory in their previous matchup, ending with a final score of 128-108.
-Ja Morant led the way with 24 points on 47% field goal shooting, but it wasn't enough to stifle the 86 points scored by the Rockets starters.
-The Grizzlies will be aiming their sights at evening their season series in front of their home crowd today, but the injury report may have an impact.
+The Rockets were able to hold onto their lead in the last game behind Alperen Sengun's 32 points and 14 rebounds.
+Ja Morant did his best to push the Grizzlies with 27 points, but the Grizzlies ultimately fell short with the final score of 119-115.

+Fans will be excited to see these two top teams in the West battle it out once again and with a fairly clean injury report, aside from a recent addition the Grizzlies have announced.

-The Grizzlies have seven players listed on their injury report: Ja Morant.
-Desmond Bane, Jaren Jackson Jr., Marcus Smart, Santi Aldama, GG Jackson, and Vince Williams Jr.
+The Grizzlies have six players listed on their report: Ja Morant, Marcus Smart, Jay Huff, GG Jackson, Zyon Pullin, Cam Spencer, and Vince Williams Jr.

+Jay Huff is probable with left knee soreness, GG Jackson is out due to repair of his right fifth metatarsal, Zyon Pullin is out due to his two-way contract, Cam Spencer is out with a left thumb fracture, and Vince Williams Jr. is out with a right ankle sprain.

-The Rockets have five players listed on their report: Tari Eason, Jabari Smith Jr., N'Faly Dante, Jack McVeigh, and Reed Sheppard.
+The Rockets have four players listed on their report: Tari Eason, Jabari Smith Jr., Dante N'Faly, and Jack McVeigh.

-Tari Eason is doubtful as he manages a left lower leg injury, Jabari Smith Jr. is out with a fractured left metacarpal, N'Faly Dante is out due to his two-way contract, Jack McVeigh is out due to his two-way contract, and Reed Sheppard is out on G League assignment.
+Tari Eason is doubtful due to management of a left lower leg injury, Jabari Smith Jr. is out due to a left metacarpal fracture, Dante N'Faly is out due to his two-way contract, and Jack McVeigh is also out due to his two-way contract.

 The Memphis Grizzlies and Houston Rockets will face off tonight at 8:00 p.m.
 EST.